Biologist Visa Sponsorship Jobs in Indiana

 Which companies sponsor visas for biologists in Indiana?

 Eli Lilly and Company in Indianapolis is one of Indiana's most active visa sponsors for life science roles, including biologists in research and development.
 Indiana University, Purdue University, and Cook Medical also sponsor biologist positions.
-Environmental consulting firms and agribusiness companies in the Corn Belt corridor regularly file H-1B and O-1 petitions for qualified biological scientists.
+Environmental consulting firms and agribusiness companies in the Corn Belt corridor regularly file H-1B visa and O-1 visa petitions for qualified biological scientists.

 Which visa types are most common for biologist roles in Indiana?

 The H-1B is the most common visa for biologist roles in Indiana, as positions requiring a bachelor's degree or higher in biology, microbiology, or a related field typically qualify as specialty occupations under USCIS guidelines.
 O-1 visas are an option for researchers with exceptional publication records or awards.
-Biologists employed by universities may also be eligible for J-1 exchange visitor status through institutional programs.
+Biologists employed by universities may also be eligible for J-1 visa exchange visitor status through institutional programs.

 How to find biologist visa sponsorship jobs in Indiana?